 Located within the sprawling Wyoming Mall and immediately next door to the Cool Water Fusion restaurant, Tara Thai’s motto and mission statement are to “excite the senses.”
 Prepared well, few of the world’s cuisines have the ability to excite the senses, particularly the sense of taste, more than Thai cuisine.
 Although widely known for its spiciness, balance, variety and detail are essential to Thai cooking.
 The best Thai restaurants are adept at balancing the five fundamental tastes–spicy, sweet, savory, sour and (optionally) bitter—within a meal, and often within an individual dish.
 Tara Thai is such a restaurant.

-If you love fiery heat (as most New Mexicans do), Tara Thai will make you very happy.
+1 February 2014: If you love fiery heat (as most New Mexicans do), Tara Thai should make all but a few bona fide fire-eaters very happy.
 You can even find heat in the five-item fried rice menu.
 The spicy fried rice (fresh garlic, chili, onion, bell pepper and Thai basil with your choice of chicken, beef or pork) lives up to its name without detracting in the least from the other components in this dish.
 The fresh garlic and Thai basil, in particular, stand out.
 The rice itself is fluffy and perfectly prepared.

 2010 Wyoming Blvd, N.E., Suite C